Developing an LLC in Alton, Illinois!

 If you’re preparing to form a small business, chances are you have already chosen the product or service you want to offer and may have even considered marketing strategies, design elements, and the name you want to use for your company.
 Before you can file official paperwork with the name you’ve chosen, however, you need to make sure another company in the state isn’t already using it.
 You also need to remember the following:

-- Your business name must contain “limited liability company,” LLC or L.L.C., but cannot contain abbreviations or titles of other business entities, and such are Corporation, Limited Partnership, or other such derivatives
+- Your business name must contain “limited liability company,” LLC or L.L.C., but cannot contain abbreviations or titles of other business entities, and such are Corporations, Limited Partnerships, or other such derivatives

 - You cannot include specific industry-specific titles in your names, such as Bank, University, or Doctor unless you have a licensed individual within the company who works in that field